simbolmina/TypeScript-Blog/README.md

+# JBOOK

-# JBOOK a react application that compiles JS, TS and ReactJS codes in browser.
+this is a react application that compiles JS, TS and ReactJS codes in browser.